AndreiChernovJr/AndreiChernovJr/README.md

-## 👋 Hi, I’m Andrei Chernov, a Career Changer in Data Science!
+## 👋 Hi, I’m Andrei Chernov, a Data Science Enthusiast on an evolving career journey!

 Welcome to my GitHub profile! :octocat: